 That prediction comes from Nathan Grawe, an economist at Carleton College who recently released a book based on his research, Demographics and the Demand for Higher Education.

 “Students are going to be a hot commodity, a scarce resource,” says Grawe.

 Regional four-year universities and the Northeast—where a disproportionate share of U.S. higher ed institutions are located—will see the greatest fall in demand, he predicts.

-Grawe recently discussed his research in a presentation and Q&A session hosted at EAB by Sally Amoruso, Executive Principal for EAB.
+Grawe discussed his research in a presentation and Q&A session hosted at EAB by Sally Amoruso, chief partner office for EAB.
 Based on his research and conversations with campus leaders, Grawe outlined a few ways schools can secure their enrollment pipeline in the coming years.

 Strategy 1: Recruit smarter